 Madison is a very small town located in the state of North Carolina.
 With a population of 2,156 people and three associated neighborhoods, Madison is the 301st largest community in North Carolina.

-As is often the case in a small town, Madison doesn't have a public transportation system that people use for their commute.
+Madison is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Madison is nearly on par with the US average for all cities of 21.84%: 19.53% of adults 25 and older in Madison have a bachelor's degree or advanced degree.
+The percentage of adults in Madison who are college-educated is close to the national average for all communities of 21.84%: 17.47% of the adults in Madison have a bachelor's degree or advanced degree.

-Madison is a very ethnically-diverse town.
+Madison is an extremely ethnically-diverse town.
 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madison include English, Irish, German, Scots-Irish, and Dutch.
+Important ancestries of people in Madison include English, German, Irish, Scots-Irish, and European.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Spanish and Polish.